SAP-samples/teched2022-AD261/exercises/1_CreateActionProject/README.md

       ![](images/ActionProject_24.png)

+    - **Save** the changes.

+      > If you get Gateway Timeout issue while saving, then close the error dialog and refresh the browser.

+      > If you see that changes are not saved, then try saving again and refreshing the browser

 8. As S/4HANA APIs need CSRF token, click **...** of the POST API on the left panel and select **Enable X-CSRF**

   ![](images/ActionProject_14.png)